-You might recognize this beautiful plant from Egypgian hieroglyphics, as these beautiful water garden plants have been cultivated for thousands of years.
+You might recognize this beautiful plant from Egypgian hieroglyphics, as these beautiful water plants have been cultivated for thousands of years.
 They’re ideal surface plants for warmer climates, but be careful if you have pets or small children: although they look like regular lettuces, they’re highly toxic if ingested.

 12. Taro (Colocasia esculenta)

 You may have eaten taro root before, especially if you’re a fan of dim sum.
-If you’re looking for dual-purpose water garden plants that are both gorgeous and edible, look no further.
+If you’re looking for dual-purpose water plants that are both gorgeous and edible, look no further.
 Grow your taro plants in wet, well-draining soil around your water feature’s periphery, then harvest their mature tubers for your dinner table.

 13. Water Hyacinth (Eichhornia crassipes)

 This species is as stunning as it is highly invasive.
 They’ll only bloom in groups, so keep yours corralled with a hula hoop or submerged woven basket, and watch their vibrant lavender flowers explode on stems that can reach 3 feet in height.
 They’re perennial in zones 9+, annuals everywhere else.

 If you’re in a hardiness zone 6 and up, consider planting some calla lilies.
 Although they’re more commonly thought of as bouquet flowers than water plants, these beauties are easy to grow in the wet soil around ponds and fountains.